-- Drag and drop the support attribute Fully Fixed from the selected feature. - Ensure the Assign to points and All analysis loadcases options are selected and click OK
+- Drag and drop the support attribute Fully Fixed from the A Treeview onto the selected feature. - Ensure the Assign to points and All analysis loadcases options are selected and click OK

 Mirroring the Model

 One half of the 2D frame has now been generated.
 This half can now be copied about a mirror plane to create the complete frame.